Leading Healthcare Innovations And Other Emerging Technologies.

 Mr. Lacenere serves on numerous Boards, and is a Board Member of Magee Women’s Research Institute, the research arm of Magee Women’s Hospital, a UPMC affiliated hospital.
 Mr. Lacenere is a dual citizen with Italy.

-Mr. Tomasello is a graduate of the University of Pittsburgh in Mechanical Engineering and began his engineering career with a multi-national process equipment, engineering and construction firm.
+Mr. Tomasello was a graduate of the University of Pittsburgh in Mechanical Engineering and began his engineering career with a multi-national process equipment, engineering and construction firm.
 His business career started in the late 1960’s focusing on the tasks of building a domestic technical network for the company’s process equipment and introducing new technology into the international market.
-Additionally, he has personally developed several technology-based businesses.
+Additionally, he personally developed several technology-based businesses.
 Immediately prior to his association with Stericycle, Mr. Tomasello founded, grew, and then subsequently sold a technology consulting firm that concentrated its practice in the areas of development and commercialization of high technology processes and specialized automation applications.
-He is the holder of multiple domestic and international patents and his work has been featured on the 20/20 television magazine program.
-Additionally, he has public and private company and non-profit Board of Directors experience, in particular, being an active member of the Merrill Lynch/Bank of America Advisory Board.
+He was the holder of multiple domestic and international patents and his work has been featured on the 20/20 television magazine program.
+Additionally, he had public and private company and non-profit Board of Directors experience, in particular, being a member of the Merrill Lynch/Bank of America Advisory Board.

-Currently, as its Chairman and majority shareholder, he guides the strategic activities of Novian Health, a FDA approved breast tumor therapy company; as a founding investor, he supports the commercial launch of ROND, Inc. a web-based data analysis and management company: and he is a past member of the Board of Directors of a joint venture with the University of Utah to commercialize technologies issuing from the University staff.
-Mr. Tomasello is a Trustee and Finance Committee member of the Pittsburgh Symphony Orchestra, Director and Finance Committee member of Community Schools and Founding Supporter of Man-Up Pittsburgh.
+Formally, as its Chairman and majority shareholder, he guided the strategic activities of Novian Health, a FDA approved breast tumor therapy company; as a founding investor, he supported the commercial launch of ROND, Inc. a web-based data analysis and management company: and he was a past member of the Board of Directors of a joint venture with the University of Utah to commercialize technologies issuing from the University staff.
+Mr. Tomasello was a Trustee and Finance Committee member of the Pittsburgh Symphony Orchestra, Director and Finance Committee member of Community Schools and Founding Supporter of Man-Up Pittsburgh.

 Senior Vice President Investments